Data Analyst vs Business Analyst: What’s the Difference?

 While the business analyst works across various organisational functions and problems, data analysts typically work exclusively with data.

-Data analysts use the many powerful tools and techniques at their disposal to figure out how the available data, in its many forms, can be sliced and diced, mixed and matched, to help the business reach its strategic goals.
+Data analysts use the many powerful tools and techniques at their disposal to figure out how the available data, in its many forms, can best be utilised to help the business reach its strategic goals.

-As a business analyst does, they must begin by defining a question or a problem.
-A clear definition helps the data analyst figure out which data sets are absolutely necessary and which are a distraction.
+Data analysts begin by defining a question or a problem.
+A clear definition helps them figure out which data sets are absolutely necessary and which are a distraction.

-They then go about gathering this data, ensuring that it is in a consistent format, then culling it to further remove erroneous or unnecessary information.
-Next, they process the resulting data to reveal patterns and trends, causes and effects, or predictions and reasons, anything that will help the business answer the original question and make better decisions around how to move forward.
+They then go about gathering this data, ensuring that it is in a consistent format and then culling it to further remove erroneous or unnecessary information.
+Next, they process the data to reveal patterns and trends, causes and effects or predictions and reasons – anything that will help the business answer the original question and make better decisions about how to move forward.

 On any given day, data analysts may do the following:

-- Analyse results, and report results to various stakeholders.
+- Analyse and report results to various stakeholders

-Data analysts benefit from knowing general business practice and process as well as from knowing the strategy and goal of their employer or client organisation.
+Data analysts benefit from knowing general business practices and processes as well as from knowing the strategy and goals of their employer or client organisation.

-What, then, is the difference between a data analyst vs a business analyst?
+The difference between a data analyst and a business analyst

 A number of differences between data analysts and business analysts can shed light on what makes each unique.